Cleaning Business Insurance

 What is cleaners’ insurance?

-Do I need cleaners’ insurance?
+Do cleaners need insurance?

 If you have anyone working for you, even if this is on a temporary or a part-time basis, it’s important to be aware that you’re required by law to take out employers’ liability insurance too.

-How much does cleaners’ insurance cost?
+How much does insurance cost for a cleaning business?

 *Price based on a cleaner requiring £1 million of public liability insurance.